TUBS-Suresoft/suresoft-hpc-workflow/README.md

 ## Introduction
-This project includes an application of a 2D Laplace heat transfer in a plate.
+This workflow shows how to automatically deploy containers to clusters and verify the results using continuous integration.
 It is developed as a showcase for the [SURESOFT](https://www.tu-braunschweig.de/suresoft) workflow addressing reproducibility on HPC platforms.
-This workflow shows how to automatically deploy containers to clusters and verify the results using continuous integration.
+The project includes a sample application of a 2D Laplace heat transfer in a plate.

 [<img src="img/laplace2d.png" width="250"/>](img/laplace2d.png)
 ## Workflow